realm/realm-studio/docs/RELEASING.md

 ## Release a prepared release

-Currently the release building is meant to be triggered by selecting the release PR, using the "Build, sign and publish release" workflow.
+Currently the release building is meant to be triggered by using the "Build, sign and publish release" workflow and selecting the release PR.

 This workflow: